MarkosKon/compare-object-field/README.md

 const productsUnder200 = products.filter(costLessThan200); // results to: [{name: 'Xiaomi Redmi Note 5', brand: 'Xiaomi', cost: 180}]
 ```

 ### 3. Filtering arrays of objects

-For context see "A use case for the generic form" section.
+For more context see "A use case for the generic form" section.

 **Problem:** We end up with some **filters** and we want to **apply them** to the products from example 2.

 ```
 const currentFilters = [
   { field: 'year', operation: 'EQUALS', value: 2016 },
   { field: 'cost', operation: 'GREATER_THAN', value: 500 },
 ];
 ```

-**Solution:** We initialize the operations and then each time we want the resulting products we apply the filters:
+**Solution:** We initialize the operations (by using the implemented method) and then each time we want the resulting products we apply the filters:

 ```
 import { greaterThan, equals, initializeOperations } from "compare-object-field"